DemonicTricycle/DemonicTricycle-ELECH309/docs/frameFSM.md

 # Frame State Machine

-The frame analysis goes through a finite state machine, at [frameFSM.c](https://github.com/DemonicTricycle/DemonicTricycle-ELECH309/blob/main/src/frameFSM.c), ingesting each bit of this frame.
+The frame analysis goes through a finite state machine, ingesting each bit of this frame.

 ## States